Welcome to the Rossmoor Camera Club

 To share and enjoy activities in photography with fellow members and the Leisure World Community.

 To grow in the knowledge and practices of photography.

-Rossmoor Camera Club: (we are at Leisure World MD)
+Rossmoor Camera Club: (at Leisure World MD)

 Founded in 1968 by James A. McCutchen & Walter L. Greene

 Affiliated with Photographic Society of America (PSA) and PSA’s Mid Atlantic Chapter